pyokagan/CS2103AUG2016-T11-C4-main/docs/DeveloperGuide.md

 [mainapp-src]: ../src/main/java/seedu/address/MainApp.java

 **`Commons`** represents a collection of classes used by multiple other components.
-Of these classes, two of them play important roles in the application architecture:

-* `EventsCentre`: This singleton class is used by components to communicate with other components using events.

-* `LogsCenter`: This singleton class is used by classes to write log messages to the application log file.
+Of these classes, the `LogsCenter` plays an important role in the application architecture.
+It is a singleton class used by classes to write log messages to the application log file.

 The rest of the App consists of four components: